 Hold your bag between your legs and if it has a shoulder strap, put your foot through the strap.

-If you rent a car at this 2018 FIFA World Cup, be careful at gas stations when three or four attendants come to help you.
+If you rent a car, be careful at gas stations when three or four attendants come to help you.

 While one starts washing your windshield, another points to the front whee ("u vas yest ploskaya shina"), saying you have a flat tire.
 Meanwhile, the third guy starts pumping the gas.